Rangers vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has recorded 92 hits with 24 doubles, 20 home runs and 95 walks.
-He has driven in 62 runs with five stolen bases.
+- Soto has collected 94 hits with 24 doubles, 20 home runs and 96 walks.
+He has driven in 63 runs with five stolen bases.

 Soto Recent Games